 Let’s start with the basics.
 What do these words mean?

-Both leaped and leapt are the past tense for the verb leap, meaning to jump or quickly move from one place to another, whether literally or figuratively.
+Both leaped and leapt are the past tense, and also past-participial forms of the verb leap, meaning to jump or quickly move from one place to another, whether literally or figuratively.

 At face value, the only difference is the spelling and pronunciation.